timewh/helloworld/index.md

 wrgtck --- write gtclk xdc to g_fp![219:232] or[1219:1232]
             219 - represent use gtrefclk0
            1219 - represent use gtrefclk1
+when the program initially run, it will load the gtclk info，autoly. default it load the ref0，and then the ref1 is cannot be accessed.you can access the ref1,only after you reload the gtclk info from ref1.so we do not need to refer 0 or 1,just tell it the gt pos.
 ```

 ## (2) wrgtlanes